release-lab/install/README.md

 This took me a lot of time and did a lot of repetitive work.

-So I decided to write a universal script, which applies to all warehouses.
+So I decided to write a universal script, which applies to all repo.

 It needs to meet the following format `{name}_{os}_{arch}.tar.gz`